Kyle Ebersole

-Kyle Ebersole (born October 25, 1990) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 5 for Bob Ebersole.
+Kyle Ebersole (born October 25, 1990) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 5 for Bob Ebersole.

 Ebersole has also competed in series such as the now defunct NASCAR Whelen Southern Modified Tour, the SMART Modified Tour, the Race of Champions Asphalt Modified Tour, the Southern Modified Racing Series, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)